Report: At least 59,000 meat workers caught COVID, 269 died

 “Even one illness or loss of life to COVID-19 is one too many, which is why we’ve taken progressive action from the start of the pandemic to protect the health and safety of our workers,” Tyson spokesman Gary Mickelson said.

-The report said infection rates were especially high at some meatpacking plants.
-At a JBS plant in Hyrum, Utah, 54% of the workforce contracted the virus between March 2020 and February 2021.
-Nearly 50% of workers at a Tyson plant in Amarillo, Texas, were infected in the same time frame.
-And 44% of employees at National Beef’s plant in Tama, Iowa, caught COVID-19 from April 2020 to February 2021.
+The report said infection rates were especially high at some meatpacking plants between the spring of 2020 and early 2021.
+At a JBS plant in Hyrum, Utah, 54% of the workforce contracted the virus.
+Nearly 50% of workers at a Tyson plant in Amarillo, Texas, were infected.
+And 44% of employees at National Beef’s plant in Tama, Iowa, caught COVID-19.

-The report said internal documents show Smithfield aggressively pushed back against government safety recommendations after experts from the Centers for Disease Control and Prevention inspected its pork plant in Sioux Falls, South Dakota — the site of a major outbreak.
-A few days earlier, Smithfield’s CEO emphasized the severity of the problem when he told the CEO of National Beef in an email that “Employees are afraid to come to work.”
+The report said internal documents show Smithfield aggressively pushed back against government safety recommendations after experts from the Centers for Disease Control and Prevention inspected its pork plant in Sioux Falls, South Dakota, after a major outbreak.
+A few days earlier, Smithfield’s CEO told the CEO of National Beef in an email that “Employees are afraid to come to work.”

+Maryland Rep. Jamie Raskin said the Occupational Safety and Health Administration needs to do more to protect meatpacking workers.

+“Some of these companies are treating the workers in the plants not much better than the animals that go through them,” Raskin said.

-Debbie Berkowitz, with Georgetown University’s Kalmanovitz Initiative for Labor and the Working Poor, said the industry was slow to respond and federal regulators didn’t force them to act.
+Debbie Berkowitz, with Georgetown University’s Kalmanovitz Initiative for Labor and the Working Poor, said the industry was slow to respond and federal regulators didn’t force companies to act.

-“When the pandemic hit, of course it was going to hit meatpacking plants really hard and really fast,” said Berkowitz, who was scheduled to testify at a House hearing on the report Wednesday.
+“When the pandemic hit, of course, it was going to hit meatpacking plants really hard and really fast,” said Berkowitz, a former OSHA official who testified Wednesday.
 “What was the industry’s response — not to protect workers and mitigate the spread of COVID-19, not to separate workers 6 feet apart, which was the earlier guidance that came out in late February — but to just keep on going.”